-The specific activities depend on what is happening in the community at the time, but an intern can expect to work on some or all of the following:
+The specific activities are based partly on what is happening in the community at the time, but an intern can expect to work on some or all of the following:

 - Take action to raise both public & professional awareness of the need to purchase and serve food that is grown without harmful chemicals, comes from local farms, and for which food producers and workers are paid fairly